ssp5zone/ir-interface-app/README.md

 **I** - _Input_ - Read Serial input sent by the device.
 This is used for recording the IR signal.

-**O** - _Output_ - Select from stores signals and send a specific command to the device to generate a signal.
+**O** - _Output_ - Select from stored signals and send a specific command to the device to generate a signal.

 **J** - _Jammer_ - Send a burst of 38kHz noise.
 No other device in the vicinity will work. _Works better if the device has high watt multi-directional LED array configuration._